btcven/locha/documentation/EN/chapter_11.md

 This function is found in the file ```aodvv2_rreqtable.c```, which also exposes functions for the handling of said table.

-The code shows how some time variables are started and the zero value assignment to that table when the _AODV_ protocol starts.
+The code shows how some timed variables are started and the zero value assignment to that table when the _AODV_ protocol starts.

 The _mutex_ variable is used to block access to the table by other processes inside the application.